A winter-weary New Jersey resident finds warmth, fun, fine food, and great horseback riding 4 hours away — in Costa Rica

 After lunch, our guide turned us away from the beach toward the rainforest, where we were met with new sounds, sights, and smells.

 Under the tall canopy of the trees, it was cool and dark and teeming with life.
 Parrots and other birds of all colors and sizes watched us with slight interest.

 Monkeys went about their business with barely a glance.
 Trees and plants that I kept in pots in New Jersey grew to massive size around me.
 A cousin of my puny office potted palm stretched more than 50 feet high, with a six-foot trunk.

-When I turned in after my first day on the Costa Rica trail, I realized how much there is to life that is exciting and delightful – and how much I loved riding.
+When I turned in after my first day on the Costa Rica trail, I realized how much there is to life that is exciting and delightful – and how much I loved riding horseback.

 [Editor’s note: The Costa Rica Riding Company is a small locally owned company located in the Province of Guanacaste.
 It is operated by Christina Rahm, who is Swedish by descent, but has lived in Costa Rica for more than 20 years and is familiar with the plant and animal life that can be seen on the ride.
 She is fluent in Swedish, Spanish, and English.

-CRRC rides are generally six days with accomodation at local beachside hotels with air conditioning, hot water, private gardens and swimming pools, with local B&Bs as another option.]
+CRRC rides are generally six days with accommodation at local beachside hotels with air conditioning, hot water, private gardens, and swimming pools, with local B&Bs as another option.]

 For more information visit crriding.com